CATARACT:

 OCT:

-OCT (Ocular Coherence Tomography) is a fantastic tool which helps us visualise the micro-anatomy of the back of the eye.
+OCT (Ocular Coherence Tomography) is a diagnostic imaging tool which helps us visualise the micro-anatomy of the back of the eye.
 It is an essential tool in the management of macular disease and glaucoma.

 FLUORESCEIN ANGIOGRAPHY: